 - If you want to stay in your apartment, whether or not you get a lawyer, you should go to court on the date listed on the summons and complaint.
 It is very important to try and stop this TRO from going forward.
 When your case is called, tell the judge that:

-- You are entitled to a proper eviction hearing and to get discovery,
+- You are entitled to a proper eviction hearing (including a jury trial if you wish) and to get discovery;

 - You will be harmed because you will not be able to defend yourself or find out what the landlord is claiming.